 This would represent training for health benefits, you won’t particularly push yourself to an uncomfortable position, but you would lower your blood pressure and cholesterol and in addition to that lower the risk of heart disease and diabetes.
 Alongside this you would also develop a foundation level of fitness for you to build open if so desired.
 Fat loss would occur if coupled with correct nutrition.

 60% – 70%

-When looking at the potential fat loss, you’d most certainly being pushing more into the area where more fat loss is promoted, but for a real effect you’d have to couple this training with dialed in nutrition.
+When looking at the potential fat loss, you’d most certainly be pushing more into the area where more fat loss is promoted, but for a real effect, you’d have to couple this training with dialed-in nutrition.

 70% – 80%